tarnus/d8module_dsgf/README.md

 Step 10 create your own service and access via dependency injection  container

 Step 11 working with drupal console and generate a block

+Step 12 change the global service calls from step 10 to use the dependency injection container